 Theatre Cedar Rapids announces casting for Bright Star, music, book and story by Steve Martin and music, lyrics, and story by Edie Brickell, to be performed live at Brucemore’s Peggy Boyle Whitworth Amphitheater June 18 – July 3, 2021.
-Tickets go on sale mid-May, 2021.
+Tickets are on sale now HERE.

 We were overwhelmed by the turnout to (virtual) auditions for our first in-person musical in 16 months.
 So many more good people than we could cast.
 It’s clearly a sign everyone is ready for theatre.
 Let’s support all of our theatres and arts organizations as we come back to live events—so both audiences and theatre-makers can get back to doing what we love.

 - Levi Boston-Kemple – Stationmaster/Featured Dancer/Ensemble

 - Mic Evans – Daryl Ames

 - Lauren Galliart – Florence/Featured Dancer/Ensemble (Dance Captain)

 - Caleb Haselhuhn – Daddy Cane